Russian Space Forces

-The Russian Space Forces (Космические войска России) is the space force branch of the Russian Aerospace Forces.
+The Russian Space Forces (Космические войска России, КВ, KV) is the space force branch of the Russian Aerospace Forces.
 It was reestablished following the 1 August 2015 merger between the Russian Air Force and the Russian Aerospace Defence Forces, after the independent arm of service was dissolved in 2011.

 Formed on 10 August 1992 alongside the creation of the Russian Armed Forces, the Russian Space Forces was the first independent space force in the world.
 The organization shared control of the Baikonur Cosmodrome with Roscosmos, the Federal Space Agency.
 It also operated the Plesetsk and the Svobodny Cosmodromes.
 However the Russian Space Forces was dissolved in July 1997 and incorporated into the Strategic Missile Forces.

 The Russian Space Forces was once again reformed as an independent troop on 1 June 2001, under a military reorganization.
 However, by December 2011, it was dissolved once again and this time replaced by the Russian Aerospace Defence Forces.

 On 1 August 2015, the Russian Air Force and the Russian Aerospace Defence Forces were merged to form the Russian Aerospace Forces.
 The Russian Space Forces was reestablished as a result, and is now one of three sub-branches of the new military branch.